parisrb/httpcron/README.md

 - `timeout` optional, in seconds, default to 60#, max to 300#
 - `enabled` optional, default to false
 - `timezone` optional, default to the user's timezone
+- `mail_when_failure` optional, send a mail when the task has failed, default to false
+- `mail_when_success` optional, send a mail when the task is successful, default to false

 ### put /api/tasks/:id
 Edit the task with the specified id, non-admin users can only edit their own tasks, see above for parameters list, you can omit parameters that don't change